What Is Modern Physics?

 Above mentioned two laws are known as the principle of relativity.

-Einstein in his 1905 paper not only explained the special theory of relativity but also talked about Brownian motion, mass-energy equivalence, and, of course, photoelectric effect.
+Einstein in his 1905 paper not only explained the special theory of relativity but also talked about Brownian motion, mass-energy equivalence, and, of course, the photoelectric effect.

 Einstein’s theory of relativity is principally the summarization of two aspects of the relativistic world i.e the special and general theory of relativity.